FranSal/Data-Cleaning-Course-Project/README.md

  This exercise  takes the raw data from the "Human Activity Recognition Using Smartphones Dataset"

  The read.me file of the original set  says:
- "he experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
+ "The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist."

  We take the original set and perform the tasks demanded by the course project exercise: